georgringer/redirect_generator/Readme.md

 # TYPO3 Extension `redirect_generator`

-This extensions creates proper redirects from a given URL.
+This extensions creates proper redirect entries from a CSV file.

+Each target entry will be matched by the routing configuration.
+If the target is `http://demo.vm/company/contact`, the redirect will be created to the related page id!

 ![Add Redirect](Resources/Public/Screenshots/redirect-add.png)

-**Advantages over `.htaccess` entries**

-- If the target URL changes (e.g. because page slug changes), the redirect will still work
-- Redirects are managable via UI for site administrators
-- No deployment needed

-**Disadvantages**

-- A bit slower + higher load

 ## Installation